Amazon Made 600M Products Invisible to ChatGPT. Your Cloudflare Might Be Doing the Same Thing.

 - Security → Bots

-- Look for "AI Crawlers" toggle
+- Look for the "AI Crawlers" toggle

 The numbers that should worry you